cau-se/theodolite/docs/benchmarks-and-executions.md

 ## Benchmarks

 Benchmarks define what should be executed in scalability experiments.
-They consists of system under test (SUT) and an associated load generator, where both SUT and load generator are represented as sets of Kubernetes resources such Pods, Services, or ConfigMaps.
+They consist of a system under test (SUT) and an associated load generator, where both SUT and load generator are represented as sets of Kubernetes resources such as Pods, Services, or ConfigMaps.
 Additionally, benchmarks define one or more load and resource types, scalability can be evaluated for.